DyogenIBENS/Agora/doc/HowTo.md

 The ancestral gene lists have been generated in the [previous section](#extraction-of-ancestral-gene-content).
-The scripts can be run step by step or through the wrapper `agora.py` (with an appropriate `agora.ini` configuration file).
+The scripts can be run step by step or through the wrapper `agora.py`.
 In the following command lines, `A0` represents the name of the target ancestor for the reconstructions (which must exist in the species tree).
 This ancestor and all its descendants will be reconstructed.